Escape (2024 South Korean film): Plot

-Gyu-nam then rushes inside a tunnel that heads towards the DMZ and to South Korea.
+Gyu-nam then rushes toward a tunnel that heads towards the DMZ and to South Korea.
 As he runs, he is shot by Major Li multiple times.
 Determined to escape, Gyu-nam crawls towards a white line that symbolises the North and South Korean border.
-As Major Li is about to kill Gyu-nam, South Korean troops arrive, forcing Major Li to leave.
-Gyu-nam notices that his hands are on the White Line- he is now officially in South Korea.
+As Major Li hesitates to kill Gyu-nam, South Korean troops arrive, forcing Major Li to leave.
+Gyu-nam notices that his hands are on the White Line - he is now officially in South Korea.
 Gyu-nam is then asked by a South Korean soldier if he had radioed for defection.
 With Gyu-nam responding affirmatively, the South Koreans rescue him.

 One year later, Gyu-nam is sitting inside his apartment, writing a business proposal letter, planning to travel abroad.
-A few days later, he meets his late junior Dong-hyuk's mother and sister, passing them the family necklace and sharing some moments with Dong-hyuk while they were serving in the North.
+A few days later, he meets Dong-hyuk's mother and sister, passing them the family necklace and sharing some moments with Dong-hyuk while they were serving in the North.
 The film ends with Gyu-nam, now a free man, listening to a podcast.
-He receives mail informing him of the approval of his business proposal.
+He receives a message informing him of the approval of his business proposal.
 Seeing this, he smiles and walks while watching the skyline.